Case Study: First Time Global Consolidation for Charles River Laboratories

 Charles River works with the pharmaceutical, research and biotechnology industries to drive the discovery, development and safe manufacture of new drug therapies.

 Having grown from a family-owned company to a publicly trading US$2.8 billion corporation operating in over 20 countries, Charles River wanted to consolidate its program globally for the first time.

 Charles River’s objectives included cost savings, establishing strategic supplier relationships, improving program compliance, and strengthening service and convenience to travellers.

 Having extensive experience with global consolidation for clients of similar size, FCM could combine industry best practices with fresh strategies.

-A tailored account management structure was implemented at local, regional and multinational levels, whilst FCMs Reporting & Analytics technology gave Charles River new insight into their travel programme.
-By using preferred suppliers, compliance was optimised; cost management and customer satisfaction were improved and sustainability and risk management initiatives to be implemented.
+A tailored account management structure was implemented for the company locally, regionally and globally.
+FCM's reporting and analytics technology gave Charles River new insight into its travel program, and by using preferred suppliers, compliance was optimised and cost management and customer satisfaction were improved.
+Sustainability and risk management initiatives were also implemented.

-FCM has historically achieved savings of 9-15% for clients in their first year with a consolidated programme.
+FCM has historically achieved savings of 9-15% for clients in their first year with a consolidated program.
 By negotiating agreements with airlines, hotels and car rental providers, year-on-year savings of 48.8% were achieved.

 By leveraging FCM’s virtual card technology, payment processes were simplified, time-consuming reconciliation reduced, and fraud risk eliminated.